California Civil Code §1941.1: Landlord Habitability Requirements

 -

-Adequate garbage receptacles in good repair.
+Adequate garbage receptacles, kept in good repair.

 -

-Floors, stairways, and railings kept in safe condition.
+Floors, stairways, and railings maintained safely.

-The Broader Context: Implied Warranty of Habitability
+The Broader Context: The Implied Warranty of Habitability

 What This Means for Landlords